batermj/algorithm-challenger/books/cs/data-mining/README.md

+# algorithm-challenger
+Algorithm Challenger.

-Books List:
+#Books List:
-1, Mining of Massive Datasets,The 2nd edition of the book (v2.1),http://www.mmds.org/
+##1, Mining of Massive Datasets,The 2nd edition of the book (v2.1),http://www.mmds.org/